sathizz7/Multi-Agent-prompt-iteration-system/README.md

 requirements.txt contain required libraries to  be installed

-classification report contain report of the multi agent prompt system
+classification report.txt contain classification report of the multi agent prompt system

 classification results conatin the predicted category of the system